 Right off the back, I liked the look of the Coros watch face.
 I like the sleekness of white but also the ability to change bands if I want too.
-Plus, the watch face is not big or heavy.
+Plus, the watch face is not big or bulky.
 Of any watch I’ve used, it’s by far the lightest.

 As far as features go, the Coros Apex is most similar to the Garmin 935.

 One thing I haven’t experimented with (yet), is the removable bands.
 Once the white gets dirty, I’m sure I’ll be changing bands.
-I like pink so maybe that will be next.
+I like pink, so maybe that will be next.
 You are also able to create custom watch faces too.

 It’s advertised to go about ten days on a single charge, and I’ve had success with that.
 In fact, I only charged the Coros Apex once on my entire trip to California.
 I wore it every day and used the GPS mode for either hiking or running.